jerinho/react-native-library/README.md

 1. copy this repo to a local working directory. you may rename it as you want. from now it it your library project directory
 2. take out directory `app`. that is the directory for application development. put it somewhere else and rename it if you going to use it later. or get rid of it if you don't
 3. edit `android/local.properties`. set `sdk.dir` to point to your android sdk directory location
-4. edit `package.json`. set `name` to suit your preference. keep prefix `react-native-`. make sure it is not yet used in npmjs.com in case if you plan to publish it later
+4. edit `package.json`. change `name` to suit your preference and keep prefix `react-native-`. in case if you plan to publish it as online package later, make sure it is not yet registered <a href='https://www.npmjs.com/'>here</a>
-5. open up console (command prompt @ cmd)
+5. open up console (command prompt)
 6. go to library project directory
 7. `yarn`
 8. `yarn link`